pydoit/doit/doc/tasks.rst

 targets
 -------

 Targets can be any file path (a file or folder).
-If a target doesn't exist the task will be executed.
+If a target does not exist the task will be executed.
 There is no limitation on the number of targets a task may define.
 Two different tasks can not have the same target.
 Target can be specified as a string or as an instance of any Path class from